-Tools for Children Who Are Blind or Visually Impaired to Access Electronic Information
+Tools for Children Who Are Blind or Low Vision to Access Electronic Information

-So much of the information that we receive these days is obtained through the computer, and assistive technology tools are available to help people who are blind or visually impaired get access to the information on computers.
-As explained in Assistive Technology Tools for Accessing Printed Information, once your child can use a computer, he will be able to use various tools for accessing print information as well.
+So much of the information that we receive these days is obtained through the computer.
+Assistive technology tools are available to help people who are blind or low vision access the information on computers.

 Screen Magnification Software

 There are a variety of special software programs that allow an individual to magnify what is shown on the computer screen.
 Most of these programs allow users to

 - increase the size of the image on the screen from 2x to 16x,

 - change the color of the background and the type,